subvertnormality/mosaic/README.md

 ##### Chord Strum

-The Chord Strum feature dynamically spaces chord notes using the selected clock division, ensuring they align rhythmically with the channel's settings.
+The Chord Strum feature dynamically spaces selected chord masks using the selected step division, ensuring they align rhythmically with the channel's settings.
 Notes are quantized to the current scale, adjusting in real-time if the scale changes mid-strum, guaranteeing each note stays harmonious and in tune, regardless of strum duration.
+Each chord note is played once.

+##### Chord Arpeggio

+The Chord Arp feature is similar to Chord Strum, but chord masks are looped at the current step division for the length of the current step.
+Notes are quantized to the current scale.
+Empty chord masks are treated as rests, allowing for rhymic patterns.
+Arpeggios also honour the Chord Velocity and Chord Shape modifiers.
+The Chord Arpeggio param overrules the chord strum param.

 ##### Chord Velocity Modifier

 The Chord Velocity Modifier incrementally adjusts the velocity of successive notes in a chord, starting from the chord's root note.
 This adjustment can either increase or decrease the velocity, thereby creating a "swell" effect for rising intensity or a "fade" effect for a diminishing feel.

+##### Chord Shape Modifier

+The Chord Shape Modifiers alters the order of the chord masks that are played using the Chord Strum and Chord Arpeggio params.

 #### Locks